steffen241/semiconductor_monte_carlo/README.md

 # semiconductor_monte_carlo
+For whom it may concern or help...
-Fortran implementation of a Boltzmann transport equation solver for semiconductor device simulation
+Fortran implementation of a Boltzmann transport equation solver for semiconductor device simulation used in this work: URI urn:nbn:de:hebis:34-2016021049852